Easy Tzatziki Sauce Recipe

 Recipe Ingredients

-• fresh cucumber – for one portion of tzatziki, half a cucumber is usually enough
+• fresh cucumber – for one portion of tzatziki, half a cucumber is usually enough.
+Keep in mind that removing the seeds will mean you have less cucumber.

 • Greek yogurt – full-fat Greek yogurt is the best option here